 With a belt of this size, a treadmill is capable of comfortably fitting pretty much all users, regardless of how fast they run (we tend to increase our stride length when running at faster speeds).

-An extra 2 inches of width doesn’t sound like much, and it certainly isn’t going to make or break your workout, but it’ll make for a more comfortable experience.
+An extra 2 inches of width doesn’t sound like much, and it certainly isn’t going to make or break your workout, but it’ll make for a more luxurious experience.

 It’ll also make for a more commercial like experience, which is what we’re all looking for from our home treadmills anyway.